-Imagine I’m out in the world traveling on business.
+Imagine I’m out in the world.
 I can use my laptop or any other computer to link into the robot through the Internet.
-The people around the robot see my face on the robot’s screen, which we mounted about kid height.
+The people around the robot see my face on the robot’s screen.
 The sound of my voice comes through the speakers, which are mounted just below the screen.
 I hear through the robot’s microphone and I see through the robot’s camera, which is mounted on two little servos, so I can tilt and pan the camera where I wish to look.
 I can drive the robot around the house, to the kitchen or the bedroom or where ever, using the robot’s built in motors.
 His wheels are designed to drive or turn on carpet, tile, and hardwood floors.

 How We Built Him